fumin/fumin.github.io/mopcon_2013.md

 * The threading model, since the blocking time of network IO cannot be neglected in general, and we in effect need all devices to be both a client and a server.
 * The marshalling format of our remote procedural calls.
-  More generally, how to describe an object and it's methods across devices.
+  More generally, how to describe an object and it is methods across devices.
   Inspirations can be found in the four primary component types of Android, and COM in windows.
 * How we react to dynamic, ad-hoc network changes, and how to ensure security.